 In the same way as the idea of white magic is part of our culture, black magic is often defined as its opposite.
 Popular culture sees black magic as working with supernatural powers with the intention of hurting others or to do evil and/or selfish things.

 The whole question of evil has much of its roots embedded in the Judeo Christian Muslim history.
-A small and rather violent shepherd tribe from what is now southern Israel, spread its influence and power by conquering other tribes in native lands.
-In a tiny leap of logic it’s god (Yahweh) became the one true God (as obviously they had won the war) and the gods of the other tribes were cast out as demons and therefore became what they called evil.
+Based on a small and rather violent shepherd tribe from what is now southern Israel.
+It spread its influence and power by conquering other tribes in native lands.
+In a tiny leap of logic it’s god (Yahweh) became the one true God (as obviously they had won the war).
+The gods of the other tribes were cast out as demons and therefore became what they called evil.

-Some black magic, and the religions attached to it, are in a literal sense adversarial, identifying their practices as the opposition to this conquering god.
+Some black magic, and the religions attached to it, are in a literal sense adversarial.
+They identify their practices as the opposition to this conquering god.
 Magic working with the demonic beings is common place and freedom and spiritual growth is identified as rebellion against a repressive deity.
 This then, in simplified terms, is the traditional left-hand path.

-Other black magicians, of which Michael W Ford is one, see the concepts of angels and demons (for example) as the higher and lower parts of self.
+Other black magicians, see the concepts of angels and demons, for example, as the higher and lower parts of self.
 Angels are messengers from the higher mind, while demons are the expressions of the unconscious mind.
 Working with both is about balance of self and therefore personal growth and power.

 Incidentally, both black and white (or at least grey) magicians work with demons.
-The first in harmony and honoring, the others in a circle of salt, with large swords chanting ancient names of the Hebrew god whilst threatening demons with entrapment.
-Guess which magic is more effective.
+The first in harmony and honoring.
+The others frightened in a circle of salt, with large swords chanting ancient names of the Hebrew god whilst threatening demons with entrapment.
+Guess which magic is more effective?

-Chaos Magic differs in a number of ways, there’s no strict system you must follow, as you would expect there are really no rules, it’s a philosophical approach, a point of view.
+Chaos Magic differs from the other paths in a number of ways.
+Because there’s no strict system you must follow, as you would expect, there are really no rules.
+It’s a philosophical approach, a point of view.

 Indeed, any two Chaos Magicians would have different thoughts about how they can execute their magic.
 It’s an individual approach to magic usually based on the practicality of what works.

-Because, as discussed above, reality is at best fluid, an hallucination, the ability to work with beliefs as if they are just tools is both powerful and liberating.
+We discussed above that reality is at best fluid, a hallucination.
+This gives us the ability to work with beliefs as if they are just tools.
+This idea is both powerful and liberating.

 Imagine the Magician card from the tarot.
 The Magician with one arm pointing to the heavens and the other to the earth, stands in front of his altar.